Booted eagle: Description

-The booted eagle is a small eagle, comparable to the common buzzard in size though more eagle-like in shape.
-Males grow to about 510–770 g in weight, with females about 840–1025 g with a length of 40 cm and a wingspan of 110–132 cm.
-There are two relatively distinct plumage forms.
-Pale birds are mainly light grey with a darker head and flight feathers.
+The booted eagle is a small eagle with a length of 40 cm and a wingspan of 110–132 cm; males weigh about 510–770 g and females about 840–1025 g.
+There are two relatively distinct plumage forms; pale individuals are mainly light grey with a darker head and flight feathers.
 The other form has mid-brown plumage with dark grey flight feathers.
-It was found in a study investigating polymorphism that these discrete colour morphs follow a Mendelian inheritance pattern, where the paler allele is dominant.
-In South Africa, 20% of the population is the dark colour morph.
-However, the study found that the darker morphs are much more common in the eastern populations such as in Russia.
+These discrete colour morphs follow a Mendelian inheritance pattern, where the paler allele is dominant.
+The dark colour morph represents 20% of the population in South Africa, but it is much more common in eastern populations such as in Russia.
 Booted eagles are typically seen in pairs or as solitary individuals.

 The call is a shrill kli-kli-kli.

 Distribution and habitat

 The booted eagle has breeding populations in many different regions in both the northern and southern hemisphere.
 These include southern Europe, North Africa and across Asia, and also in western South Africa and Namibia.

 The northern populations are migratory spending November to February in Sub-Saharan Africa and South Asia, while the small southern African populations is sedentary.
 This is a species of wooded, often hilly countryside with some open areas.
 It breeds in rocky, broken terrain but migrants will use almost any type of habitat other than dense forest.
 The birds of the Palearctic breeding population tend to nest in coniferous or deciduous woodlands and often in trees.